marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 ```

 The first mock returns a (little) football player list.
-The second mock, return always an HTTP 404 error.
+The second mock returns always an HTTP 404 error.

 If we send the mock configuration request with the Yaml that we prepared:
 ```